openshift/assisted-service/docs/operator.md

 Is an effective way to remove the operator when installed via `operator-sdk run`.

 ## Creating an AgentServiceConfig Resource
+**Note that if you want to change any of the images used in the assisted framework you should start at the next section.**
 The Assisted Service is deployed by creating an AgentServiceConfig.
 At a minimum, you must specify the `databaseStorage` and `filesystemStorage` to be used.